john-ejoke/john-ejoke/Threat_Intelligence/darkside-ransomware-threat-intel/README.md

 ### DarkSide "Shutdown" (May 2021)

-Following the Colonial Pipeline attack and subsequent law enforcement pressure, DarkSide announced it was ceasing operations, claiming its servers and cryptocurrency funds had been seized.
-This announcement was widely viewed by security researchers and CISA as a tactical rebranding rather than a genuine closure.
+Following the Colonial Pipeline attack and the resulting law enforcement pressure, DarkSide announced it was ceasing operations, claiming its servers and cryptocurrency had been seized.
+In my research I found this was widely assessed by CISA and the broader threat intelligence community as a tactical rebranding rather than a genuine closure : the evidence for that assessment came quickly.

 ### BlackMatter (July 2021)

-BlackMatter emerged approximately two months after DarkSide's announced shutdown.
-CISA and multiple threat intelligence firms quickly identified strong technical and operational overlaps:
+BlackMatter emerged just two months after DarkSide's announced shutdown.
+When I reviewed the technical indicators, the overlaps were too strong to be coincidental:

-- Identical or near-identical encryption routines
+- Identical or near-identical encryption routines in the binary
-- Shared code patterns in the ransomware binary
+- Shared code patterns and RaaS affiliate infrastructure
-- Consistent RaaS affiliate structure and profit-sharing model
-- Similar target selection criteria (avoiding CIS countries, hospitals, schools)
+- Consistent target selection criteria (avoiding CIS countries, hospitals, schools)

-BlackMatter subsequently also shut down in November 2021, again likely due to law enforcement pressure.
-Elements of both groups are believed to have contributed to later RaaS operations.
+- Same profit-sharing model structure for affiliates

+CISA formally identified BlackMatter as a DarkSide successor in July 2021.
+BlackMatter itself shut down in November 2021, again under law enforcement pressure.
+The pattern : rebrand, operate, shut down, rebrand : is now a well-documented cycle in the RaaS ecosystem, and understanding it is important for TI analysts tracking long-term threat actor lineage.

 ---

 ## 7. Indicators of Compromise (IOCs)

+The IOCs below were aggregated from the confirmed sample, CISA advisory AA21-131A, MITRE ATT&CK G0139, and supporting threat intelligence reports.

 ### File Indicators